Breeze/breeze.github.io/doc-main/previous-release-notes.md

 <h3>New sample<span class="doc-date">Dec.
 1, 2012</span></h3>

 <ul>
-	<li>Added a new Todo-Angular sample that shows how to use AngularJS with Breeze.</li>
+	<li>Added a new Todo-AngularJS sample that shows how to use AngularJS with Breeze.</li>
 </ul>

 <h3>0.74.2<span class="doc-date">Nov.
 29, 2012</span></h3>